When did Farmington Hills become a City?

 result in an increase in your taxes.

-- A millage increase.
+- A total millage increase.
 Your tax bill includes City taxes,

-County taxes and school taxes.
+School taxes, County taxes and other taxes.
 Since your tax rate is based on

-your home’s Taxable Value multiplied times the millage rate, a
+your home’s Taxable Value multiplied times the total millage rate, a

-millage increase will cause your taxes to go up.
+millage increase from any of the taxing agencies can cause your taxes to go up.